OyintarePaul/easywaec/README.md

 ## Disclaimer

-* This website not affiliated with or endorsed by the West African Examinations Council (WAEC).
+* This website not affiliated with or endorsed by West African Examinations Council (WAEC).

 ## Contributing